dpacassi/UltimateDrupalReference/README.md

 - [Quick Node Clone](https://www.drupal.org/project/quick_node_clone) - Quick Node Clone is meant as a way in Drupal 8 to clone nodes.
 It currently supports cloning of most field types including Inline Entity Form and Field Collection.
 - [Scheduled Updates](https://www.drupal.org/project/scheduled_updates) - The Scheduled Updates module allows scheduling updates at a specific date and time to entities such as Content(nodes), Users, Terms, Files and many more.
 - [Scheduler](https://www.drupal.org/project/scheduler) - Scheduler gives content editors the ability to schedule nodes to be published and unpublished at specified dates and times in the future.
+- [State Machine](https://www.drupal.org/project/state_machine) - Provides code-driven workflow functionality.
+It's also being used in Drupal Commerce to define checkout workflows.
+  - This blog post is very helpful to get started with State Machine: [Set up workflows with State machine on Drupal 8](https://www.flocondetoile.fr/blog/set-workflows-state-machine-drupal-8).

 ### Developer tools
 - [Config Ignore](https://www.drupal.org/project/config_ignore) - This module is a tool to let you keep the configuration you want, in place.